Publication: Tammy 2 October 1976 to 1 January 1977

 With the help of the senior trek leader, Miss Carson (Carsie) Olympia begins to train Prince as a show jumper and they are soon winning some very classy events.
 This draws the attention of the Olympic Team Selection Committee.
 They ask Olympia to enter a list of qualifying events to get into the British team.
 Unfortunately Olympia has to enter them without Carsie’s help because Carsie suddenly has to go and nurse her ailing mother in Malta.
 When Summerlees closes for winter Olympia gets a farming job with one Farmer Bry, who agrees to provide transport to her events.

-Olympia makes such progress that she is now making big news, which unfortunately catches the attention of the Rotts.
-Their circus is now ailing because Linda’s formerly sensational horse act and the animal training have deteriorated without Olympia – the thing Rott had overlooked when he sacked Olympia (so he came to regret it – but not repent it – at time).
+Olympia makes such progress that she is now making big news, but of course it causes the wrongful blot on her record for animal cruelty to catch up to her.
+It starts with the Rotts.
+Their circus is now suffering because the animal training and Linda’s horse act have deteriorated without Olympia – the thing Rott had overlooked when he sacked her.
 They realise Prince is now worth a fortune as an Olympic prospect and hatch a plan to make it all theirs, with LOLA doing all the dirty work for them.

 Three days later Olympia is reunited with Prince and now has official proof of ownership.
 The same month (and one panel later) Olympia wins her Olympic gold.
 When she returns to Britain, Carsie is waiting for her.
 Carsie’s mother had passed over but left a house in Malta that she invites Olympia and Prince to share.

 When Olympia Jones was first published there could be no doubt it was inspired by the 1976 Montreal Olympics.
 Montreal was extremely topical in Tammy’s 1976 year, probably because Bella was making a bid for it in her 1976 story.
 Olympia certainly had more luck at the Olympics than Bella, who had to settle for participating in the opening ceremony after being denied the chance to compete.
-Olympia Jones does not specifically refer to Montreal or any other particular Olympic Games, so it does not become dated as the 1976 Bella story would.
+Olympia Jones does not specifically refer to Montreal or any other particular Olympic Games.
+So in that regard it does not become dated as the Montreal Bella story eventually would.

-In terms of plotting Olympia is far superior to the 1976 Bella story, which turned into a rather silly plot line of Bella getting lost on the Continent while striving to reach the Games she can’t even compete in – and all without her passport!
-In contrast, Olympia has a strong, tightly plotted and well-paced storyline (except for the final episode, which feels a bit crammed), and strong characters whose ambitions, faults and personalities drive the plot in an exciting, dramatic manner.
+In terms of plotting, Olympia is far superior to the 1976 Bella story, which turned into a rather silly plot line of Bella getting lost on the Continent while striving to reach the Games she can’t even compete in – and all without her passport!
+In contrast, Olympia has a strong, tightly plotted and well-paced storyline (except for the final episode, which feels a bit crammed and several things don’t get the development they are crying out for), and strong characters whose ambitions, faults and personalities drive the plot in an exciting, dramatic manner.

 Olympia was so popular that she was brought back by popular demand in 1981.
 Olympia also makes some humorous cameo appearances in Wee Sue’s special story commemorating Tammy’s 10th birthday issue, which is further proof of what a classic she had become.